 Taking a bit of time to warm up on race day will prepare your body for the running work ahead, improve your performance and reduce your risk of injury.
 This race day warm-up is perfect before a 10K and should only take you about 15-20 minutes.
-This post is sponsored by Kroger.
-All thoughts and opinions are my own.

 With the weather getting warming and spring races on the horizon, I’ve been running more and as I drive around Richmond I’ve noticed a ton of other people out running as well.
 Spring is almost here and I’m loving it!